Lawn-to-Garden Incentive (L2G) Program Design Requirements

 Before you complete the application for this program you must read and understand these Design Requirements as well as the Terms and Conditions.

-If your application for the Lawn-to-Garden (L2G) Incentive program has been approved, the next steps in the process are for you to complete the on-line landscape class and submit to LBWD, within 45 calendar days of LBWD having approved your application, the design of your proposed new landscape.
+If your application for the Lawn-to-Garden (L2G) Incentive program has been approved, the next steps in the process are for you to complete the on-line or an in-person landscape class and submit to LBWD, within 90 calendar days of LBWD having approved your application, the design of your proposed new landscape.

 Remember: You have NOT yet been approved for funding.
 You cannot be approved until LBWD approves the design of your new landscape.
 So IF you begin work on your new landscape before the design is approved and the pre-inspection is complete, you do so prior to a commitment from LBWD to provide an incentive.
 Killing or removing the grass or beginning garden construction before construction approval is given by LBWD will disqualify you from the program.